On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system: Introduction and Main Result

 uniquely determined by the condition,

 while the pair of the functions $(\gamma(t), \alpha(t))$ is defined as the solution of the system of the first order ODEs,

 with the asymptotic conditions,

-It should be mentioned that Rumanov's derivation of the above results based on certain heuristic assumptions which have been highlighted and some of them proven by T. Grava, A.Its, A. Kapaev, and F. Mezzadri in [GIKM].
-However, the proof of a key assumption that the asymptotic conditions (\ref{gammalphaplus}) determine a unique smooth solution of system (\ref{gammaeq}), {\it has not been yet found}{\footnote{ Although, there are very strong numerical evidence produced by YuQi Li from East China Normal University that this statement is true (see \cite{L}).}}.
+It should be mentioned that Rumanov's derivation of the above results is based on certain heuristic assumptions which have been highlighted and some of them proven in \cite{GIKM}.
+However, the proof of a key assumption that the asymptotic conditions \eqref{gammalphaplus} determine a unique smooth solution of system \eqref{gammaeq}, {\it has not been yet found}{\footnote{ Although, there are very strong numerical evidence produced by YuQi Li from East China Normal University that this statement is true (see \cite{L}).}}.